Registered motor vehicles

 Tramway and trolleybus transport entity at the end of the year

-The railway traffic register data of the Estonian Technical Surveillance Authority are collected with the official statistics questionnaire “Railways and railway rolling stock”.
+The railway traffic register data of the Estonian Technical Surveillance Authority are collected with the official statistics questionnaire “Railways and rolling stock”.

 DATA FROM OTHER STATISTICAL ACTIVITIES